spotlightpa/poor-richard/content/news/2020-03-19-SPLUNEMPLOYED19.md

 series = []
 subtitle = ""
 +++
 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>

-The wave of business closings and cancellations amid the coronavirus crisis are causing massive job losses and a sharp spike in claims for unemployment compensation in Pennsylvania and New Jersey.
+The wave of business closings and cancellations amid the coronavirus crisis is causing massive job losses and a sharp spike in claims for unemployment compensation in Pennsylvania and New Jersey.

 In the last two days, as the coronavirus’ spread led Pennsylvania Gov. Tom Wolf to order a <a href="https://www.spotlightpa.org/news/2020/03/pennsylvania-coronavirus-statewide-shutdown-tom-wolf-governor/" target=_blank>statewide shutdown</a>, state officials have received 120,000 claims for unemployment benefits — more than half of what the state reported for the entire first quarter of 2019, according to state and federal data.